Thinking FocusThinking Focus

 Should the R in SMART be Realistic or Relevant?

-Posted On June 14, 2017 By webadmin In Continuous Improvement, Podcasts, Productivity /
+Posted On June 14, 2017 By webadmin In Continuous Improvement, Podcasts, Productivity, The question is /

 Have you noticed how some people use realistic, while others use relevant?